Onboarding New Hires Remotely

 To get started with building out these courses, you'll first build a module in Learn.

-Modules are the focal point of Learn and likely where you will spend the most amount of time.
+Modules are the focal point of Learn and likely where you will spend most of your time.
 Additionally, modules are where you will upload and build out your training content.
 Fortunately, creating a module is easy!
-This Help Article will lead you through the basics and offer a few pro tips.
+This Help Article will lead you through the basics and offer some pro tips.

 To begin, on the left navigation pane, select “Module” and click “Create Module” in the top right.